North Jersey Coed Softball League Rules

 Equipment

-- Each team should have a pair of bases from the previous season.
+- Each team should have a set of bases/safety base from the previous season.
 If for some reason they do not, we will provide them at an additional cost.
+The home team is to provide a full set of bases (including a double safety base) at Kitattinny JV Field and Swartswood Field.
+A single safety base is needed at Frankford School.
+Branchville does not require any bases.

 Damage to League Equipment